 - a copy of receipts for expenses listed within your income tax returns

 - your business details

 When providing this information, you should consider the following.

 Details about purchases you’ve made for your business

-- are there assets that you have purchased in order to operate your business that you have not previously advised us
+- are there assets that you've purchased in order to operate your business that you haven't previously advised us

 - what was the cost of the item